 You Do Not Smoke, or You are Willing to Quit

 Smoking cigarettes, or using any other tobacco products, is harmful to your health in general.
 However, these habits can be especially dangerous during the recovery period following implant surgery.
 When you smoke, the oxygen levels in your blood are lower.
-Smoking also slows your blood flow, which slows the delivery of essential nutrients to the surgical sites.
-This increases the time needed for healing, which increases your risk of developing an infection.
+Smoking also slows your blood flow, which reduces the delivery of essential nutrients to the surgical sites.
+This increases the time needed for healing, which heightens your risk of developing an infection.
 Additionally, the act of smoking can dislodge clots at surgical sites, leaving open wounds for bacteria and debris to collect.
 If you are interested in dental implants, and you are a smoker, it is highly recommended that you quit.
 If you cannot quit for good, you must be willing to commit to abstaining from smoking until after you have healed from surgery.

 Your Jawbone is Sufficiently Strong

 For dental implants to be successful, they have to integrate into your jawbone.
 This means that there needs to be sufficient bone mass available to fuse to the posts.
 Without it, implants may not fully integrate, leaving them loose and wobbly, or they may not integrate at all.
 If you have lost too much bone mass to support implants, this does not mean they are not an option.
 Implants can still be possible with a bone graft, a surgical procedure that restores missing bone mass to your jaw, making it strong enough to support implants.
-If you are missing an entire arch of teeth, you may be a candidate for the All-on-4 treatment concept, a dental implant treatment that involves the strategic placement of 4 implants without first requiring a bone graft.
+If you are missing an entire arch of teeth, you may be a candidate for the All-on-4® treatment concept, a dental implant treatment that involves the strategic placement of 4 implants without first requiring a bone graft.
 A thorough oral exam, complete with digital X-rays, will help us to determine the best treatment for your specific needs.